walmartlabs/concord-website/docs/plugins-v1/ldap.md

 [LDAP task](#overview).

 <a name="overview"/>

 ## Overview

 The `ldap` task allows users to make search queries to an LDAP server as a step of a flow.
 It uses a number of required input parameters that are common for all
 operations:

-- `action`: determines the operation to be performed with the currennt invocation of the LDAP task
+- `action`: determines the operation to be performed with the current invocation of the LDAP task
 - `ldapAdServer`: URL to the LDAP server, e.g `ldap://hostname.domain.com:3268`
 - `bindUserDn`: the identifier of the account which is used to bind to the LDAP